 Cryptosporidium and Giardia are microbial pathogens found in surface water and groundwater under the influence of surface water.
 NYC performs extensive testing on the water supply utilized by VBM for cryptosporidium and giardia.
-During the 2012 calendar year, forty-nine (49) weekly samples of Catskill Aqueduct water were collected and analyzed for giardia cysts and cryptosporidium oocysts.
-Of the 49 samples, 24 samples were positive for giardia and 1 sample was positive for cryptosporidium.
-Due to a shutdown by the NYC DEP of the Catskill Aqueduct, during the period January 6th to January 27th, VBM utilized the Croton Aqueduct Water Supply.
-During this period, 3 weekly samples of New Croton Aqueduct water were collected and analyzed for giardia cysts and cryptosporidium oocysts.
-Of the 3 samples, 2 samples were positive for giardia and none were positive for cryptosporidium.
-While, the testing indicates the presence of cryptosporidium and giardia in our source water, NYC's monitoring program found no evidence of illness from cryptosporidium and giardia related to the NYC Water Supply.
+During the 2017 calendar year, Fifty-two (52) samples of Catskill Aqueduct water were collected and analyzed for giardia cysts and cryptosporidium oocysts.
+Of the 52 samples, three were positive for cryptosporidium and 26 samples were positive for giardia.
+While, the testing indicates the presence of cryptosporidium and giardia in our source water, NYC's monitoring program found no evidence that any cases of cryptosporidiosis or giardiasis have been attributed to the New York City water supply.
 Additionally, current test methods do not allow us to determine if the organisms are dead or if they are capable of causing disease.